 Dividend Timing

-You may prefer monthly dividends for cashflow reasons, although some accountants we work with advise against this, as regular dividend payments might appear more akin to a ‘salary’ in all but name.
-HMRC could challenge regular payments, and re-assign them as ’employment income’, subject to Employers’ NICs.
+You may prefer monthly dividends for cashflow reasons, although some accountants we work with advise against this.
+Regular dividend payments might appear more like a ‘salary’ in all but name.

 Correct dividend paperwork